tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 <kbd><img src="./images/CJA-flow-dimensionconfig.png"  /></kbd>

 **Notes on Dimension configuration:**
-- Dropping a dimension as the Entry point will show the top first values seen in that dimension either at a Session or Person level.
+- Dropping a dimension as the Entry point will show the top first values seen in that dimension either at a Session or Person level
-- Dropping a dimension as the Exit point will show the top last values seen for a dimension at a Session or Person level.
+- Dropping a dimension as the Exit point will show the top last values seen for a dimension at a Session or Person level
 - Dropping a dimension or a dimensional element in the middle will show you how often that element is the entry or exit, as well as the top elements a person saw prior or after from a pathing perspective.
 This can also be configured at the Session or Person level.

 Let's try this from a Web Pathing perspective to start with.

 2. From the Components menu, click on the arrow to the right of the “Web page name” dimension.
-      - Click on “Show items from last X months” until the values show up.
+      - Click on “Show items from last X months” until the values show up
       - Drag the “home” page and drop it into the center drop zone for the Flow visualization:

 <kbd><img src="./images/CJA-flow-config-addhomepage.png"  /></kbd>